Netcracker/DRNavigator/documentation/Architecture.md

 To start DR procedures `site-manager` should send REST request to operator.
 You should use `serviceEndpoint` to define URL for operator.

-To check current infra service health status `site-manager` checks URL from `healthzEndpoint`.
+To check current service health status `site-manager` checks URL from `healthzEndpoint`.

 ## DR procedures flow
 ### Switchover